 The real difference of course, or should I say bonus, is the bone marrow.

-Place the bulalo in a thick bottomed cooking pan (I used a pressure cooker).
+- Place the bulalo in a thick bottomed cooking pan (I used a pressure cooker).
 Pour enough water to cover.

-Cool the meat then carefully separate the meat from the bone.
+- Cool the meat then carefully separate the meat from the bone.
 Set the bone aside.
 Take care not to let the marrow slip out.
 Cut the meat into cubes (as small or as large as you want).

-- Peel and core the chayote and cut into cubes the same size as the beef.
-Peel and cut the carrot and potatoes in the same size.
+- Peel and core the chayote, carrot and potatoes and cut into cubes the same size as the beef.

 - Add the potato cubes and the meat and cook until the vegetables are done.
 I add the vegetables in that order because the chayote takes longest to cook.

-To serve, ladle the soup, vegetables and meat into a soup tureen or large bowl.
+- To serve, ladle the soup, vegetables and meat into a soup tureen or large bowl.
 Arrange the reserved beef bone(s) with the marrow on top, at the center.
 Pour hot broth over the bone to reheat the marrow.
 Serve at once with a dipping sauce of kalamansi and patis on the side.